All Products

 CANONICALIZE

-If the string is not enclosed in double quotation marks, verifies that the string uses the characters of a valid identifier.
-If not, an exception is thrown.
-If the string is enclosed in double quotation marks, all characters are allowed.
+• If the string is not enclosed in double quotation marks, its characters must form a valid identifier; if not, an exception is raised.

-If the string is not enclosed in double quotation marks and does not contain periods, capitalizes all alphabetic characters and eliminates leading and trailing spaces.
+• If the string is not enclosed in double quotation marks and contains no periods, all alphabetic characters are capitalized and leading/trailing spaces are removed.

-If the string is enclosed in double quotation marks and does not contain periods, strips off the double quotation marks.
+• If the string is enclosed in double quotation marks and contains no periods, the double quotation marks are stripped.

-If the string contains periods and no portion of the string is enclosed in double quotation marks, capitalizes each portion of the string and encloses each portion in double quotation marks.
+• If the string contains periods and no portion is double-quoted, each segment is capitalized and enclosed in double quotation marks.

-If the string contains periods and portions of the string are double-quoted, returns the double-quoted portions unchanged including the double quotation marks and returns the non-double-quoted portions capitalized and enclosed in double quotation marks.
+• If the string contains periods and some segments are double-quoted, double-quoted segments are returned unchanged (including the quotation marks), and unquoted segments are capitalized and enclosed in double quotation marks.

 Syntax